EddieChoCho/guildsystem/README.md

 #### 1. Restful API for user model:
  * 1-1.
 Using HandlerMethodArgumentResolver for getting user data.
  * 1-2.
 Using Inheritance for role control.
 Comparing with AOP, it has better maintainability and testability.
  * 1-3.
 Strategy Pattern for different team creation controllers.
-Write once, works differently.
+Write once, work differently.

 #### 2. Internationalized message handling, exception response handling.